alexmanrique/blog/_posts/2021-03-05-installing-jupyter-in-macbook-air-m1.md

 ```console
 jupyter notebook
 ```
-And 'voila' we have jupyter notebook running in our Macbook air m1 on <a href="http://localhost:8888/tree">http://localhost:8888/tree</a>
+And 'voila' we have jupyter notebook running in our Macbook Air M1 on <a href="http://localhost:8888/tree">http://localhost:8888/tree</a>

 {:refdef: style="text-align: center;"}
 ![dist files]({{ site.baseurl }}/images/jupyter-notebook.png)